isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2263.md

 ---
-title: Managed Firewall - Sophos XG 135 EnterpriseGuard with Enhanced Support - 12 Months
+title: Pepper Cloud CRM Version 14.0-Standard_3Users
 permalink: /productivity-solutions-grant/solutionrepo/solution2263
 ---

 ### Description

-Sophos XG Firewall brings a fresh new approach to the way you manage your firewall, respond to threats, and monitor what is happening on your network.
+Pepper Cloud is a Singapore based SAAS Company, which offers CRM solutions for small and middle scale companies across multiple industries.

+Pepper Cloud is headed by team of data scientists, engineers and domain experts who have years of relevant experience.

+We serve many companies in Singapore, Malaysia, Philippines and Indonesia.
+We also have strategic alliances with cloud based POS and data aggregation companies.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/NetpluzAsia20200470_Desensitised_Annex_3_Part_2.pdf' target='_blank'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Pepper_Cloud_20200952_Desensitised_Annex_3_Part_1.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria